Problems With Hardie Siding

 One of the worst problems with Hardie siding is due to how it’s made and the ingredient cellulose, which is essentially just sawdust or wood pulp.
 Just about every home has an area where siding comes in direct contact with a surface that collects or passes water, snow, or ice.
 In these areas Hardie siding can absorb moisture.
 This leads to swelling, crumbling, cracking, and peeling paint.

 Keep in mind damage due to moisture absorption can happen with siding even when it’s installed perfectly.
 The siding itself is sometimes the issue, not necessarily the installation.
 However, siding installed incorrectly can absorb moisture in all sorts of additional ways depending on what errors were made during the install.
 This is just another reason to make sure you hire a professional installer of fiber cement siding.

 Manufacturers have faced a number of class action lawsuits from consumers whose homes suffered moisture related damage.
 Because this material is porous, it can also absorb water through the cut edges.
 This water can then cause the product to crack or split, especially in colder climates.
 Moisture can also cause mold or mildew in the sheathing.
 Fiber cement also takes a long time to dry, unlike wood siding which drys quickly.
 This amplifies the problem during times of extended heavy rains or snow.

 Close attention must be paid to all required gap clearances as per manufacturers installation specs.
 Any violation of the instructions can create serious moisture concerns and void the products warranty.

-What Are The Top Ways To Reduce Moisture Absorption With Hardie Siding
+What Are The Top Ways To Reduce Moisture Problems With Hardie Siding